hakamir/hakamir/README.md

 ## Hi there 👋

 ## About me
-- Python developer
-- Currently improving my skills through hands-on projects
+Python developer focused on building strong fundamentals, currently expanding skills into full-stack development through hands-on projects and continuous learning.
+Background in 3D art, software development, and robotics, bringing a multidisciplinary perspective to problem-solving.

 ## Tech stack
 <p align="left">